 And yet, somehow, Kono’s achievements have been relegated to obscure trivia today, when he should have been the stuff of national folklore.

-The Post Game‘s Cole Jacobson has a detailed write-up on the documentary, and an interview with Yamamoto, who himself had never heard of Kono until meeting him by chance.
+The Post Game‘s Cole Jacobson has a detailed write-up on the documentary, and an interview with Yamamoto.
 The documentary’s title refers to a story about how Kono would playfully reply to anyone asking if he knew Arnold Schwarzenegger.

 Yamamoto reluctantly suggests that racial prejudice may be the reason for Kono’s relative obscurity.
 The U.S., so soon after World War II, was never going to make a Japanese man an American hero.
 But Kono, “would never talk about that,” says Yamamoto, “he was very humble about that.”